 2. Set impossible deadlines.

 One of the best ways to use the app design process to set yourself up for failure is to set an impossible deadline.
 Yes, we know pride can get in the way sometimes — and we’re sure you can design and code in your sleep while pedaling a bicycle and doing your taxes — but it’s best to err on the side of caution when it comes to deadlines, even if the client is pushing back.

-One of the best examples illustrating how disastrous aggressive deadlines can be predates mobile app design.
+One of the best examples illustrating how disastrous aggressive deadlines can be predated mobile app design.
 As you may know, many people regard the E.T. the Extra-Terrestrial video game as the worst game of all time, and indeed even the catalyst that brought down Atari and the video game industry in general for many years.
 The game was so bad that Atari ended up burying the unsold cartridges in a landfill in New Mexico.

 What you might not know is that the game had a huge scope and an impossible deadline.
-E.T. the Extraterrestrial was made in a mere five weeks in order to hit the market for the holiday season, where a game of that magnitude ought to have been created over several months.
+E.T. the Extraterrestrial was made in a mere five weeks to hit the market for the holiday season, where a game of that magnitude ought to have been created over several months.
 But when people played the game, their reaction wasn’t, “Wow, this is a pretty incredible game given that it was only made in a few weeks!”
 It was a barely playable game, deadlines be damned.